 - Design load test scenarios in your Gatling script, and learn how to execute them from the command line

-- Watch your performance test execution in real-time through the command line in Gatling
+- Use build tools like Maven to execute Gatling scripts, and watch your performance test execution in real-time through the command line in Gatling

-- Analyse the test reports generated by Gatling’s built in reporting tools
+- Access and analyse the test reports generated by Gatling’s built in reporting tools

 - Some basic experience in any computer programming language will be helpful